j33lai/CS454/a3/doc.md

 ### <u>Caching mechanism</u>

 When a client calls `rpcCacheCall()` it sequentially checks the local database for a matching server.
-If a function exists in the database, the client makes a direct request to the server.
+If a function exists, the client makes a direct request to the server.
 If a matching server couldn't be found, the client queries the binder for one that can service its request.
-If the request fails, it searches in the cache for another server that can handle its request.
+If the request fails, it searches in the cache for another server that can handle it.

-If the client is unable to have its request fulfilled by the servers in the cache, it requests an updated list of servers from the binder for the given remote procedure.
-It then retries all the servers to fulfill its remote procedure call, returning with a code indicative of its execution status.
+If the client iterates through all the servers in its local cache, and is still unable to have its request fulfilled, it requests an updated list of servers from the binder for the given remote procedure.
+It then caches these, and then sequentially tries servers to fulfill the remote procedure call, returning with a code indicative of the execution status.

 #### Round robin

 For RPC calls where the functions are all contained in the local cache, round robin functions identically to the non-caching method.

 The special case for round robin scheduling for `rpcCacheCall()` is when the client can't find a server to handle a function in its local cache.
 The client must then retrieve the necessary server information from the binder.
-The retrieved servers are added to the end of the client's local database, which guarantees that the token is passed sequentially in the correct order.
+On retrieval, the servers are added to the *end* of the client's local cache, which guarantees that the token is passed sequentially in the correct order.

 <u>Example:</u>